Showing posts with label Red label. Show all posts

 Le Marbré de Bœuf de Bazas au Poivre Verte et Moutarde à l'Ancienne - A well-marbled green pepper steak from the Bazas beef served with a traditional mustard.

 Poivre Verte: Green pepper is the pepper of choice for many French chefs when preparing pepper steaks; these are the same peppercorns that produce black and white pepper, but picked before they are fully ripened and then pickled in brine and dried.
-The result is a pepper with a slight herbal flavor, and less pungent than black peppercorns.
-With green peppercorns the chef can control the heat.
+The result is a pepper with a slight herbal flavor that's less pungent than black or white pepper.
+With green pepper, the chef can control the heat.

-Moutarde à l'Ancienne A mustard made in the traditional manner.
-Here the chef will be making his or her own mustard.
-The mustard seeds will be soaked in water for a few days, then lightly crushed to retain a grainy texture, flavored vinegar and another herb may be added.
-France boasts many different mustards with Dijon being the most well-known, however, there are indeed many others.
+Moutarde à l'Ancienne: A mustard made in the traditional manner.
+Here, the chef will be making his or her own mustard.
+The mustard seeds will be soaked in water for a few days, then lightly crushed to retain a grainy texture with flavored vinegar and other herbs added.

-A chef who makes his own mustard told me that good mustard depends on the freshness of the grinding and he mixes white and black mustard grains and adding fruit vinegar, sugar, and a little salt.
-After his creation has developed its flavor in the refrigerator for a day or two the final the taste is acquired by adjusting the ingredients and occasionally a small amount of adding Worcestershire sauce.
+A chef who makes his own mustard told me that good mustard depends on the freshness of the grinding, and he mixes white and black mustard grains and adds fruit vinegar, sugar, and a little salt.
+After his creation has developed its flavor in the refrigerator for a day or two, the final taste is acquired by adjusting the ingredients and occasionally adding a small amount of Worcestershire sauce.
 The final taste will depend on the dish that the mustard will be served with.
-Since this chef doesn’t sell his tasty mustard outside his restaurant, its pale brown color is of no commercial importance.
-The mustard is made fresh three times a week and no preservatives are used, and anything more than three days old will be thrown out.
-When you see Moutarde à l'Ancienne on the menu ask the waiter or Maire D’ for more information; the mustard may be something very memorable.
+Since this chef doesn't sell his tasty mustard outside his restaurant, its pale brown color is of no commercial importance.
+The mustard is made fresh three times a week, and no preservatives are used; anything more than three days old will be thrown out.
+When you see Moutarde à l'Ancienne on the menu, ask the waiter or Maitre d' for more information; a good mustard complement natural flavors,

 Steak au Poivre Vert

-Steak with a green pepper sauce, asparagus and French fries.
+Steak with a green pepper sauce, fresh green beans and mashed potatoes.

 Bœuf de Bazas en Pot-au-Feu, Brochette de Légumes, Bouillon à l'Huile de Truffe - A Bazadaise beef stew.
-Here the traditional Pot-au-Feu has been upgraded by preparing the broth with truffle oil and the dish is accompanied by skewered vegetables.
+A traditional Pot-au-Feu has been upgraded by preparing the broth with truffle oil, and skewered vegetables accompany the dish.
 With a menu item like this, always ask for more explanations from your waiter.
-Some pot-au-feus can be two stage servings, a meal in itself.
+Some pot-au-feus can be two-stage servings, a meal in itself (see Chapter 28).

-Huile de Truffe : Truffle oil may be a step down from real truffles, but it should provide a hint of what a fresh truffle can add to a dish.
+Huile de Truffe: Truffle oil may be a step down from real truffles, but it should provide a hint of what a fresh truffle can add to a dish.
 Chefs have made truffle oil for at least two hundred years by simply soaking truffle shavings in olive oil.
-The final product is a strongly flavored oil that will add some of the flavors of truffles, and may be stored year-round.
-When you buy commercially prepared truffle oil, it is unlikely that the amount of truffles used is anywhere near the amount of truffle a chef would use in his or her homemade product.
-If you are buying for your home, look carefully at the label, and do not buy products that note they are made with truffle flavor; that is not the real thing and from my experience they don't taste like the real thing. .
+The final product is an intensely flavored oil that will add some of the flavors of truffles and may be stored year-round.
+When you buy commercially prepared truffle oil, it is unlikely that the quantity of truffle used is anywhere near the amount of truffle that chefs would use in their homemade product.
+If you are buying for your home, look carefully at the label, and do not buy a product that notes it is made with truffle flavor or aroma; that is not the real thing, and from my experience, it will not taste like the real thing.

-Joue et Queue de Bœuf de Bazas, Effilochée en Salade d'Huile Vierge.
-The cheeks and tail of Bazas beef thinly sliced and served with a salad made with virgin olive oil.
+Joue et Queue de Bœuf de Bazas, Effilochée en Salade à l'Huile d'Olive Vierge - The cheeks and tail of Bazas beef, shredded and served with a salad made with virgin olive oil.

-Beef cheeks and beef tail (ox-tail) are traditional bistro dishes; this menu listing shows the traditional ingredients prepares as a salad.
-The meat will have been slowly cooked for hours until it is really tender The word effilochée which is part of the listing means ripped apart, however, here the word indicates the meat is so tender that it will fall apart.
-The virgin olive oil will be added just before serving; using virgin olive oil to cook destroys its flavor.
+Beef cheeks and beef tail (ox-tail) are traditional bistro dishes; this menu listing shows the traditional ingredients prepared as a salad.
+The meat will have been slowly cooked for hours until it is really tender.
+Here, word effilochée implies a texture so tender that the meat shreds naturally.
+The virgin olive oil will be added just before serving; using virgin olive oil to cook with destroys its flavor.
+(See chapter 14, Queue de Bœuf, Hochepot, Ox-tail).

-Pavé de Bœuf de Bazas au Pinot Noir d'Alsace A thick slice of Bazas beef served with a sauce prepared with the light red Pinot Noir wine from the Alsace in northeastern France.
+Pavé de Bœuf de Bazas au Pinot Noir d'Alsace – A thick cut of Bazas beef served with a sauce prepared with the light red Pinot Noir wine from the Alsace in northeastern France.

-When a menu offers a Pavé de Bœuf that’s a French rump steak Pavé de Bœuf: Rump steak, also called a Pavé de Rumsteck ), usually the USA sirloin or UK rump steak.
+Pavé de Bœuf, also called a Pavé de Rumsteck: Rump steak, usually the USA sirloin or the UK rump steak.
 French rump steaks are very well prepared, certainly much better than similar steaks in the USA or the UK.
-French chefs cannot order beef by grades like US prime, choice or select, etc. The chef or the sous chef will personally choose the meat that the restaurant will serve, and that is all to the diner's benefit.
-All the beef will be carefully prepared and marinated before being grilled or fried.
+French chefs cannot order beef by grades like US prime, choice or select, etc. So, the chef or the sous chef will personally choose the meat that the restaurant will serve, and it will be carefully prepared and marinated before being grilled or fried.
+(See chapter 19.
+Coeur de Romsteck and Pavé de Rumsteck – Rump Steaks.

-Carpaccio de Boeuf de Bazas, Chutney de Figues et au Parmesan.
-A beef Carpaccio served with a fig chutney and a creamy Parmesan sauce
+Carpaccio de Boeuf de Bazas, Chutney de Figues et au Parmesan - A beef Carpaccio served with a fig chutney and flakes of Parmesan cheese.

-Carpaccio: Carpaccio - This iconic dish didn't originate with a French chef; the Carpaccio’s creator was an Italian, Giuseppe Cipriani (1900–1980).
-Giuseppe Cipriani was the owner of Harry’s Bar in Venice, Italy and in the 1950's Cipriani created Carpaccio di Manzo (Italian for Beef Carpaccio) for a regular customer whose doctor had forbidden her to eat cooked meat The dish was named in honor of the famous Venetian Renaissance painter Vittore Carpaccio (c.
+Carpaccio: Carpaccio is an iconic dish that didn't originate with a French chef; the creator was an Italian, Giuseppe Cipriani (1900–1980).
+Giuseppe was the owner of Harry's Bar in Venice, Italy.
+In the 1950s, he created Carpaccio di Manzo (Italian for Beef Carpaccio) for a regular customer whose doctor had forbidden her to eat cooked meat.
+The dish was named in honor of the famous Venetian Renaissance painter Vittore Carpaccio (c.
 1460 - 1526), known for his vibrant red hues.
-According to the Cipriani tradition, the dish was created for a regular customer of Harry’s Bar whose doctor had forbidden her to eat cooked meat.
-Carpaccio is so much a part of French menus that few French citizens realize that it is a relatively new Italian creation.
-However, the French have never refused great recipes brought from other countries.
-Four hundred years before Carpaccio another Italian, Catherine de Medici, a Florentine, came to France in the 16th century to marry the French Prince Henry, later King Henry II,
+Today, Carpaccio is so much a part of French menus that few realize that it is a relatively new Italian creation.
+However, just as French cuisine has been exported around the world, the French have never refused great recipes brought from other countries.
+(See chapter 4 Carpaccio).

-The word entrecôte is French and means between the ribs, and that it is.
+The word entrecôte is French and means between the ribs, and that is what it is.
 A French entrecôte steak is usually prepared without the bone, and is one of the tastiest steaks that any restaurant can offer.
+(See chapter 2).

 An entrecôte with Sauce Béarnaise on the side.